Libertarian Party (United States): United States Senate elections

 In 2020, Ricky Dale Harrington Jr. received 33% of the vote in a two-way race in Arkansas, the highest percentage ever for a Libertarian candidate in a Senate election.
 In 2016, Joe Miller received 29% of the vote in a four-way race in Alaska.
 In 2002, Michael Cloud received 18% of the vote in a three-way race in Massachusetts.
 In 2018, Gary Johnson received 15% of the vote in a three-way race in New Mexico.

 United States House of Representatives elections

 In 2012, Joel Balam received 32% of the vote in a two-way race in Kansas's 3rd congressional district, the best ever for a Libertarian candidate in a House election.
 In 2022, Mike Kolls received 31% of the vote in a two-way race in Texas's 26th congressional district.
 In 1998, William Chipman received 28% of the vote in a two-way race in Mississippi's 2nd congressional district.

+In April 2020, U.S. Representative Justin Amash, who was first elected as a Republican, became the first and only Libertarian member of Congress after changing his party affiliation.